earthboundkid/Watsuji-and-Aesthetics/2 Ningen.md

 In other words, for Aristotle the ultimate grounds of logic as an metaphysical enterprise are the grounds of discourse among fellow human beings. [Λόγος][gr] is an account, and accounts are given among and between human beings.
 With the person who will not abide by the law of non-contradiction we cannot have a productive conversation, and so for that reason we may say that in a certain sense the communal understanding that allows for discourse must come even before logic in philosophical priority.

 If this is the case for logic, it is also the case for epistemology as well.

 epistemological modals are oughts not cans.

+am I following my own method here? by putting the “methodology” section first, aren’t i putting more or less an epistemology first instead of a ethico-politics first?

 ### Biography
 Confucian Doctor Dad, Romantics, Shaw, Koeber (Kant, Dilthey), Schopenhauer/Nietzsche/Kierkegaard, Free theatre, Sōseki, Shirakaba, Buddhism/koji junrei, Nishida, Heidegger, Marxists, War, Post-War